Lommel Proving Grounds

 The Lommel Proving Ground also known as the Ford LPG, is an automotive proving ground, constructed by Ford of Europe on ground rented from the municipality of Lommel, located south of the Belgian hamlet of Kattenbos.
-Lommel covers an area of 3.22 km ², and since the development of new models are kept secret, the track closed to the public and heavily guarded.
+Lommel covers an area of 3.22 km ², and since the development of new models is kept secret, the track is closed to the public and heavily guarded.